Dying by the Law

 Live by the Law, die by the Law.

-Meanwhile, my father listens for the voice of the Black Angel, who is biding his time.
+Meanwhile, my father dreams of the Black Angel, who is biding his time.

 Confronted with a cup of espresso, he cannot articulate what it means.